 Depending on your field of study (Economics, Competition and Regulation Economics, or Economic Research) and your chosen specialization(s), our program will prepare you for a top position in management or administration (e.g. in consulting, in the manufacturing or service industry, in banks, public administration, international organizations or non-profit organizations) or in research.
 The University of Mannheim wants to support you in preparing and planning your career.
 As part of the pilot project STEP by STEP, we are offering workshops and information events to prepare you for your entry into the (German) labor market.

 Our program is a consecutive master's program.
 Therefore, applicants have to hold a bachelor's degree in Economics or an equivalent qualification.
-Applications from neighboring fields (such as Business Administration) are welcome.
-Students of other Social Sciences (such as Political Science, Sociology etc.), quantitative fields (such as Mathematics or Engineering) and the Humanities may also apply if they selected Economics as a minor.
-However, a definite decision on your eligibility can only be made during the admissions procedure, where all of your documents will be assessed in detail.
+Degrees from neighboring fields such as Business Administration, other Social Sciences (such as Political Science or Sociology), quantitative fields (such as Mathematics or Engineering), and Humanities can only be recognized as equivalent by the admissions committee if the following minimum requirements are fulfilled:

 A definite decision on your eligibility can only be made during the admissions procedure, where all of your documents will be assessed in detail.
 In case of doubts, please do not hesitate to contact the program manager for a preliminary assessment.

 We currently offer around 65 spots in our program each year.
 Your chances of being admitted depend highly on your qualifications and the overall number of applicants.
 More infomation on the selection process and criteria are available in the "Admission Requirements" section.
 Please do not hesitate to apply if you have the necessary qualifications.